 - What thoughts, ideas, or people do you find most disturbing?
 Why is that and what can you learn from it?

-- What simple habits will you embrace in 2013 to allow yourself to be disturbed in intentional and delightful ways?
+- What simple habits will you embrace now to allow yourself to be disturbed in intentional and delightful ways?